Royal Caribbean fleet

 Royal Caribbean Cruises Ltd. is based in Miami, Florida and incorporated in Liberia.
 The company was formed in 1997 when RCCL (Royal Caribbean Cruise Line), established in 1968, and Celebrity Cruises, established in 1988, was then purchased.
 A decision was made to keep the two brands separate.
 As a result, RCCL was re-branded Royal Caribbean International (RCI) and Royal Caribbean Cruises Ltd. was founded as the new parent company of RCI and Celebrity.

-Royal Caribbean is in top 3 best family cruises lines in the world, and owns some of the most popular ships for young adults, kids, and teens.
+Royal Caribbean is in top 3 best family cruise lines in the world, and owns some of the most popular liners for young adults, kids, and teens.
 The best of the mass-market lines is recommended mostly for young and middle-age, active and sports-oriented travelers.
 The high class new cruise ships (called “floating towns” for a reason) have larger staterooms, and endless choices of activities, with the best ideas for family fun cruises.

 A signature feature of RCI ships is the "Viking Crown Lounge", introduced in 1970 with RCI's first ship MS Song of Norway (scrapped in 2013 as "Formosa Queen").
 As RCI ships grew in size, the lounge also grew.
 On the Vision-Class (ships 1995) its location was changed - from forward to midship-aft (near the smokestacks) alowing more space to be alocated for the new amenities and entertainment.